ayshiff/my-open-source-journey/docs/contributions/lifetime#28.md

 #### Display the rest of the event information

+TODO

-We can know display the rest of the event information to the User.
+We can now display the rest of the event information to the User.

 ```jsx title="src/components/Events.res"
 <View key=event.id>